ylseanna/QuakeView/docs/content/installation.md

 QuakeView is a packaged and compiled application, with releases available on this website.
 Installation instructions are specific to each operating system, but should follow the typical installation procedure for each platform.

+Note that the QuakeView installers are currently unsigned.
+Hence some safety warnings may show up on your operating system during installation.

-It is possible to run development versions and build the applications from source.
+It is possible to run [development versions](dev.md#development-build) or [build the application from source](dev.md#production-build).

 ## Releases